dendenxu/fast-gaussian-rasterization/readme.md

 **Note: for the ultimate 5-10x performance increase, you'll need to let `fast_gauss`'s shader directly write to your desired framebuffer.**

-Currently, we will try to automatically detect whether you're managing your own OpenGL context (i.e. opening up a GUI) by checking for the `OpenGL` during the import of `fast_gauss`.
+Currently, we are trying to automatically detect whether you're managing your own OpenGL context (i.e. opening up a GUI) by checking for the `OpenGL` during the import of `fast_gauss`.

 If detected, all rendering command will return `None`s and we will directly write to the bound framebuffer at the time of the draw call.